SrGeneroso/es.svelte.dev/apps/svelte.dev/content/tutorial/01-svelte/01-introduction/02-your-first-component/index.md

 ---

 <!-- In Svelte, an application is composed from one or more _components_.
 A component is a reusable self-contained block of code that encapsulates HTML, CSS and JavaScript that belong together, written into a `.svelte` file.
 The `App.svelte` file, open in the code editor to the right, is a simple component. -->
-En Svelte, una aplicacion se compone de uno o mas _componentes_.
-Un componente es un bloque de codigo autocontenido y reusable que encapsula el HTML, CSS y Javascript perteniciente al componente en un mismo archivo `.svelte`.
+En Svelte, una aplicación se compone de uno o más _componentes_.
+Un componente es un bloque de código autocontenido y reusable que encapsula el HTML, CSS y Javascript pertenecientes al componente en un mismo archivo `.svelte`.

 <!-- ## Adding data -->
 ##Añadiendo datos
 <!-- TODO: anglicism markup html -->
 <!-- A component that just renders some static markup isn't very interesting.
 Let's add some data. -->
-Un componente que dibuje en pantalla contenido estatico no es muy interesante.
+Un componente que dibuje en pantalla contenido estático no es muy interesante.
 Añadamos algunos datos.

 <!-- First, add a script tag to your component and declare a `name` variable: -->
 Primero, añade la etiqueta `<script>` a tu componente y declara una variable `nombre`: